serverpod/relic/doc/site/docs/02-reference/07-middleware.md

 }
 ```

-With middleware, you can perform actions both before and after the inner handler executes: For example, you can log the request and response, add headers to a response, or even catch and handle errors from inner handlers:
+With middleware, you can perform actions both before and after the inner handler executes.
+For example, you can log the request and response, add headers to a response, or even catch and handle errors from inner handlers:

 ### CORS (Cross-Origin Resource Sharing)